mhmdmsvi24/Dicer/README.md

 ## Next Steps:
 This project is currently under development to add two-player functionality.
 I'm constantly learning and improving my skills.
-Feel free to reach out to discuss Dicer or my development journey!
+Feel free to reach out to discuss (Linkedin) Dicer or my development journey!